neutrons/inspired/README.md

    ```

-5. Explore other pixi Functions (optionally)
+5. Explore other Pixi Functions (optionally)
    Enter the environment

    ```bash